 It’s seldom a relaxed affair, going out for dinner as a family.
 Chamonix has some damn fine restaurants, most of which you wouldn’t even consider dragging your kids to.

-Surprisingly, finding a good family restaurant in Chamonix is harder than you’d imagine.
-In many restaurants the tables are packed like sardines with little room to throw a cat, never mind a child play.
+Surprisingly, finding a good family restaurant in Chamonix is harder than you’d imagine and there aren’t many guides to Chamonix for families.
+Most restaurants have tables packed in like sardines with no room for children to play.
 Play?
 In a French restaurant?
 Heaven forbid!
 Children in France are terribly well behaved.
 Mine in comparison must be an absolute disgust to most French families looking on.

 Rocky Pop serves food from 5.30pm until 10pm.